Project Manager Resume Examples and Templates for 2023

-How to Write a Project Manager Resume
+How To Write a Project Manager Resume

-In a brief paragraph, your Profile summary should give three to five key reasons you excel at overseeing projects.
+In a brief paragraph, your profile summary should give three to five key reasons you excel at overseeing projects.
 For example, maybe you’ve been recognized for setting clear goals and schedules on large client engagements.
 Or perhaps you just finished a master’s degree in project management or business administration.
-Points like these can help catch the hiring manager’s attention and set you apart from other applicants.
+Points like these can catch the hiring manager’s attention and set you apart from other applicants.
 Also, don’t be afraid to get specific in this section.
-Details on recent project budgets and highlights are often a great way to make your Profile stand out.
+Details on recent project budgets and highlights are often a great way to make your profile stand out.

 Entry-Level Profile Example